andrelohmann/vagrant-aws-operations-test/README.md

 vagrant plugin install vagrant-sshfs
 ```

+these pluins should get installed automatically on a "vagrant up", if that fails anyways, please manually install the plugins by entering the commands

 ##### Windows

-If you are on Microsoft Window, you need to install  install openssh.
+If you are on Microsoft Window, you need to install openssh.

 https://docs.microsoft.com/de-de/windows-server/administration/openssh/openssh_install_firstuse

 ### AWS

-  * Create IAM User (with FullAdmin Permissions preferred)
+  * Create IAM User (with FullAdmin permissions preferred)
   * fetch Programmatic Access Credentials

 ## usage